Bob Wickman: Arizona Diamondbacks

-On September 7, 2007, Wickman signed a contract with the Arizona Diamondbacks, a move that signaled that he had backed off his disdain for non-save situations, given that the team had an established closer in José Valverde.
+On September 7, 2007, Wickman signed a contract with the Arizona Diamondbacks, joining a bullpen that featured relievers Brandon Lyon and Tony Peña, alongside established closer José Valverde.
 Wickman pitched in 8 games for the Diamondbacks, going 0–1 with a 1.35 ERA.
 He became a free agent after the season, subsequently retiring.

 Wickman ended his career with 511 games finished, ranking 34th all time among major league pitchers.

 Pitching style

 Wickman was known to rely on his sinker to save games.
-During a childhood farming accident, Wickman lost part of his index finger on his right hand, to which he credited much of the sinking motion on his sinker.
+He credited much of the motion on his sinker to missing part of his index finger.